borisbaldassari/my-ggi-board/docs/getting-started.md

 This page explains the steps to deploy My GGI Board.

-For the moment only GitLab -either [gitlab.com](https://gitlab.com) or your own instance- is supported.
+For the moment only GitLab (either [gitlab.com](https://gitlab.com) or your own instance) is supported.
 We plan to support other backends, such as [github.com](https://github.com) in the future.

+[TOC]

 # Overview